-CEC Policy and Advocacy staff had the opportunity to sit in on the Supreme Court hearing and hear the deliberation first hand.
-The argument analysis and the official hearing transcript can be read on the SCOTUSblog.
-The eight justices will vote on the case at their private conference this week.
-But it will likely be next year before we learn whether the Frys (and Wonder) will indeed prevail, and if so on what ground.
+CEC Policy and Advocacy staff and several CEC members had the opportunity to sit in on the Supreme Court oral argument and hear the deliberation first hand.
+The argument preview and the official hearing transcript can be read on the SCOTUSblog.